martianlantern/cot-doubt-injection/README.md

 This is how I do doubt injection specifically
 ![](./assets/inj.png)

-This is how I generate the texts while injecting the doubt tokens in the reasoining models CoT
+This is how I generate the texts while injecting the doubt tokens in the CoT of the reasoning model
 ![](./assets/gen.png)